An exact algorithm for the static pricing problem under discrete mixed logit demand: Introduction

 In \cite{li2019product}, the authors assume that the market is divided into a finite number of market segments, with product demand in each segment governed by the multinomial logit model.
 The problem under investigation is therefore a price optimization problem with demand given by a \textit{discrete} ML model.
 To solve this problem, the authors propose two concave maximization problems that work as lower and upper bounds for the objective value of the revenue function, under some conditions.
 Then, they propose an algorithm that converges to a local optimum.

+In \cite{GeerBranch}, the authors also assume that the market is divided into a finite number of market segments and \ahmadreza{that} customers’ intrinsic product valuations are both product and segment dependent.
+However, the customers’ price sensitivity parameters are product dependent only, and thus identical for all customer segments.
+This assumption was critical for them to develop a scalable algorithm that quickly converges to an optimal price of products.

-\ahmadreza{ Similarly to \cite{li2019product}, our pricing problem considers the discrete setting of the ML model and therefore includes individual specific variables in the utility specifications.
-Unlike existing contributions in the literature that either consider local optimality or impose restrictive conditions to have global optimality \citep{hanson1996,dong2009dynamic,li2019product}, we design an exact iterative optimization algorithm that asymptotically converges to the global optimal solution without posing any restrictive assumptions on the linear dependencies in the prices of service.
+Our pricing problem also considers the discrete setting of the ML model and therefore includes \ahmadreza{customer} specific variables in the utility specifications.
+However, unlike former contributions that either consider local optimality \citep{hanson1996} or impose restrictive conditions on price sensitivity parameters (\cite{li2019product} and \cite{GeerBranch}) to have global optimality, our pricing problem can handle customers’ price sensitivity parameters that differ among products and customer segments.
+Considering that customers have different willingness to pay (WTP) is more realistic, but it comes at the price of additional computational complexity.

+To solve our pricing problem, we follow an approach similar to \cite{GeerBranch} by designing an exact iterative optimization algorithm that asymptotically converges to \ahmadreza{a} global optimal solution.
+More specifically, we develop a method to find ``good'' solutions, design an approach to check the quality of the obtained solution, and branch to make sure the solution is optimal.
 To this end, a \textit{linear optimization} (LO) problem is formulated, based on the trust-region approach, to find a ``good" feasible solution and approximate the problem from below.
-Another LO problem is designed using piecewise linear approximations as well as the McCormick relaxation \citep{mccormick1976computability} to approximate the optimization problem from above.
-Then, we develop a new branching method to tighten the optimality gap and show that the algorithm converges to the optimal solution asymptotically.
-The effectiveness of this algorithm is demonstrated on several instances, including a parking services pricing case for which the demand model comes from a published, non-trivial, parking choice model.}
+A \ahmadreza{convex optimization} problem is designed using \ahmadreza{a convexification technique} as well as the McCormick relaxation \citep{mccormick1976computability} to approximate the optimization problem from above.
+Then, we develop a branching method to tighten the optimality gap and show that the algorithm converges to the optimal solution asymptotically.
+The effectiveness of this algorithm is \ahmadreza{illustrated} on several instances, including a parking services pricing case for which the demand model comes from a published, non-trivial parking choice model.

 The remaining sections are organized as follows.
 Section 2 further defines the problem under consideration.
 Section 3 presents our global algorithm, while Section 4 shows the results of our numerical experiments.
 The final section concludes our paper.